Rogožarski IK-3: Background

 In the late 1920s, the Royal Yugoslav Air Force (Vazduhoplovstvo vojske Kraljevine Jugoslavije, VVKJ) and the Royal Aero Club of Yugoslavia helped send aspiring aeronautical engineers to France to gain knowledge.
 It was intended that after this advanced training, they would return to Yugoslavia and be offered specialist roles in the VVKJ or in the aeronautical industry.
 Ljubomir Ilić and Kosta Sivčev went through this program but, when they returned to Yugoslavia, both were employed in administrative work.
-Frustrated by this, they decided in 1931 to design a replacement for the Czechoslovakian-built Avia BH-33E biplane fighter in service with the VVKJ.
+Frustrated by this, they decided in 1931 to design a replacement for the Czechoslovak-built Avia BH-33E biplane fighter in service with the VVKJ.
 Working in a basement in Belgrade, and later in Ilić's apartment in Novi Sad, they secretly devoted their spare time to work on their design.
 They originally planned a low-wing monoplane with retractable landing gear.
 Contemporary thinking within the VVKJ led them to evolve their initial ideas into a strut-braced gull-wing monoplane armed with a hub-firing autocannon and fuselage-mounted synchronised machine guns.
 The design concept for what became the Ikarus IK-2 was submitted to the VVKJ on 22 September 1933.
 With this work completed, Ilić and Sivčev had time to start preliminary development of a new low-wing monoplane that could better meet and defeat the high-performance bomber prototypes then in development by potential adversaries.